 Locals note that there is great access to parks and running trails in the area so there are no excuses not to get fit living in Hope!

-7. South Kingston
+7. South Kingstown

 Boasting solid A-rated schools, parents would be right to look into moving their families here.
-This small neighbourhood is friendly and welcoming, couple this with low crime rates and there is little to find fault with in South Kingston.
+This small neighbourhood is friendly and welcoming, couple this with low crime rates and there is little to find fault with in South Kingstown.

-Local people note that the beaches around South Kingston are a joy to explore.
+Local people note that the beaches around South Kingstown are a joy to explore.
 A real community spirit operates here, especially in times of need.
 Along with the University of Rhode Island students who live on campus, South Kingston is home to 30,577 people.

 The East Matunuck State Beach is a long, sandy beach complete with ample picnic areas for friends and families to enjoy.